Last updated: January 13, 2025

 2. Build trust by explaining the event and organization

-In your event sponsorship proposal, there should be background information about the organization running the event to give sponsors an idea of what the organization does, their history, who any members are, and what their reach is.
+In your event sponsorship proposal, there should be background information about the organization running the event to give sponsors an idea of what the organization does, its history, the members, and the goals.
 One good example is the TAPPI Leadership Conference.

 Along with information about the organization, general information about the event itself is needed as well.
 It should answer questions such as: What the event is about?
 What is the mission?
 How will it be run?
 And what will be going on?
 You can get a good idea of how to do this from the Red Hat Summit.

-It can also be helpful to directly outline why a potential sponsor would want to sponsor your event, like in The Successful Bookkeeper Summit’s proposal.
+It can also be helpful to directly outline why a potential sponsor would want to sponsor your event.
+You should be able to illustrate how your specific event might be a profitable place to sponsor.

-You might also consider including is a message from a major player in the organization or event, as shown in the 4th OECD Meeting.
+You might also consider including a message from a major player in the organization or event to convey trust and importance.
+Additionally, testimonials from past sponsors and attendees can help read real-life experiences that sponsors might resonate with.
 If the event is not virtual, then information about the venue or lodging situation can be given as well, like in the Early Educators Leadership Conference.
-Testimonials from past sponsors and attendees can also help.

 3. Provide information about the attendees